cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 # Introduction

+This document is a product of the IRTF Network Management Research Group (NMRG).
+It reflects the consensus of the RG, receiving reviews and explicit support from many participants.
+It is published for informational purposes.

 The rapid expansion of network scale and the increasing demands on these networks necessitate their dynamic adaptation to customer needs, presenting significant challenges for network operators.
 Network operation and maintenance are becoming